-The Jury – writer/director Joanna Hogg; Times film critic Wendy Ide and film reviewer for the Daily Telegraph, Tim Robey—also gave a special mention to Wrinkles (Arrugas), Ignacio Ferreras’ Spanish animation which tells the tale of a retiree and his family coping with the onset of Alzheimer’s diease.
+The jury—made up of writer/director Joanna Hogg, Times film critic Wendy Ide and Daily Telegraph film critic Tim Robey—also gave a special mention to Wrinkles (Arrugas), Ignacio Ferreras’ Spanish animation which tells the tale of a retiree and his family coping with the onset of Alzheimer’s diease.

 The winner of the 14th Shine Short Film Award went to German film Kinderspiel (Child’s Play) by director Lars Kornhoff.
 Kinderspiel is a touching drama examining the trials of being a young parent.

-The Shine Jury – Director of Bradford City of Film, David Wilson; Tom Stewart of Arrow Films; Duncan Petrie, Professor of Film and Television at the University of York; writer and oral historian, Irna Qureshi, and our Curator of Photographs, Greg Hobson—said of the winning entry:
+The Shine Jury—David Wilson, Director of Bradford City of Film; Tom Stewart of Arrow Films; Duncan Petrie, Professor of Film and Television at the University of York; writer and oral historian Irna Qureshi; and our Curator of Photographs Greg Hobson—said of the winning entry:

 Congratulations once again.
-We wish you both the best of luck in your filmmaking future.
+We wish you both the best of luck in your filmmaking futures.